santurini/api/README.md

 - **Model-Handler Interaction:**
   - Handlers utilize models to perform specific data-related operations.

+**Tweaks:**
+The controller is built upon asynchronous functions that offer the advantage of improved responsiveness and scalability.
+By allowing tasks to execute concurrently without waiting for each other to complete, asynchronous programming enables the API to handle multiple requests simultaneously.
+This helps prevent delays and ensures efficient utilization of system resources, leading to better performance and responsiveness, especially in scenarios with high concurrency or I/O-bound operations.

 In this way, the controllers orchestrates the overall flow, delegates data-related tasks to the models, and involve the handlers for specific actions.
 This structure promotes separation of concerns, making the code more modular, maintainable, and easier to understand.